RAID Array Recovery on NAS QNAP TVS-EC2480U-SAS-RP: How to Recover Data When It Breaks

 When choosing a file system for NAS devices, it's important to consider the specific requirements and needs of your data storage.
 It's recommended to use a file system that provides features like journaling, data integrity checks, and efficient recovery mechanisms to minimize the risk of data loss.

-Although NAS TVS-EC2480U-SAS-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-EC2480U-SAS-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view